squarerootof9/WindowsSetup/README.md

    The script is designed for Windows environments.

 2. **Administrative Privileges**:
-   The script must be run with administrative rights to install software and modify system environment variables.
+   The script must be run with administrative rights to install software, modify registry settings, and enable/disable Windows features.

 3. **Internet Connection**:
    Required to download Java and the listed programs.